 Robert: Yeah, I think the surgery is so darn effective immediately and everybody just focuses on the immediate result.

 Robert: The first year is lovely, and that’s the error.
 It’s so darn powerful we don’t think of the consequences, but isn’t that why we eat carbohydrates?
 Because they’re so darn gratifying immediately.
 We don’t think of the consequences, that’s the issue.
 We’ve got to think long term.

 Bret: Right, good analogy.
 Well, I want to thank you so much for taking the time to join me today.
 If people want to learn more about you, where can you direct them to go?

 Robert: Well, I’m on Facebook and I’m on Instagram.
 It’s Robert Cywes, C-Y-W-E-S, and it’s an open forum, but it’s nice to friend me.
 My website is www.obesityunderstood.com and we’re becoming more and more focused on the diabetes side, so we’re building our diabetes website.
 We’re also doing a series of podcasts, which will be turned into a book form, looking at different chapters.
 I’m recording that right now with Doug Reynolds, from Low Carb USA, so we’ll be producing that in the next little while.

-And if I can put one plug in there, in terms of changing away from the diet philosophy calories in, calories out, I want to put a plug in for Zoe Harcombe’s new book, The Diet Fix, big in the UK, it’s available by order here in the US, and it really transforms our thinking on the principles of diet that we’re so welded to and that we need to let go of.
+And if I can put one plug in there, in terms of changing away from the diet philosophy calories in, calories out, The Diet Fix, big in the UK, it’s available by order here in the US, and it really transforms our thinking on the principles of diet that we’re so welded to and that we need to let go of.

 Bret: Wonderful, thank you for that and I look forward to seeing the podcast series with Doug Reynolds from low carb USA.
 Thanks for taking the time.